Time to read: 5 mins

-Privilege misuse and credential theft continue to be a top cause of data breaches, according to the 2022 Verizon Data Breach Investigations Report.
-Since 2017, credential theft has risen by 30%, while another study found that more than half of all organizations have experienced the theft of privileged credentials.
+Privilege misuse and credential theft continue to be the leading causes of data breaches, according to the 2022 Verizon Data Breach Investigations Report.
+Since 2017, credential theft has risen by 30%.
+Another study found that more than half of all organizations have experienced the theft of privileged credentials.

 The more identities with access to your network and data, the greater the risk of privilege misuse that leads to credential theft.
 The solution is to adopt a principle of least privilege to your organization’s access control.